ameliaeiger/hang-in-there/README.md

  - Make your own with provided images, titles, and quotes

+ - Make your own with your own images, titles, and quotes

  - Save up to 10 of your favorite posters

  - Changed your mind?
 Delete saved posters by double clicking